-Biological children can be negatively as well as positively affected by including an adopted child into the family.
+Biological children can be affected negatively as well as positively affected by including an adopted child in the family.

-The relationship between siblings and the bonds they share are one of the most important parts of family that a child will ever experience.
-Naturally, it is likely that we will spend more time throughout our lives with our siblings than anyone else, as they will typically be around long after our parents have passed on.
+The relationship between siblings and the bonds they share is one of the most important parts of a family that a child will ever experience.
+Naturally, we will likely spend more time throughout our lives with our siblings than anyone else, as they will typically be around long after our parents have passed on.